 Cheese, Chive and Rosemary Puffs

-Taking help from the store, this is more of an assembling than a cooking recipe.
-With only 4 ingredients that includes store bought puff pastry, the hardest part is controlling your mouth watering while you smell them baking.
+Taking a little help from the store, this is more of an assembling than a cooking recipe.
+With just four ingredients – including store-bought puff pastry – the hardest part is controlling your mouthwatering while they bake and your kitchen fills with that cozy baked aroma.

-After rolling out the puff pastry, simply place a piece of cheese, chives and rosemary in the center, then wrap the pastry around the filling.
-They are placed onto a baking sheet, brushed with egg and baked.
+After rolling out the puff pastry, simply place a piece of cheese with chives and rosemary in the center, then wrap the pastry around the filling.
+Arrange the puffs on a baking sheet, brush with egg wash, and bake until golden and puffed.

-When entertaining, I think it’s always nice to serve a warm, homemade dish alongside things that you can just put together like cheese and crackers, these are perfect for this.
+When entertaining, it’s always nice to serve at least one warm, homemade dish alongside easy nibbles like cheese and crackers, and these puffs are perfect for that.
+They look impressive, taste incredible, and require very little effort.

-This recipe makes about 50 puffs (depending on the size of your puff pastry).
-This is a lot to make while you are getting ready for guests to arrive so you can bake them the day before, refrigerate in a sealed container overnight.
-To reheat, spread them evenly on a large baking sheet and reheat at 350°F/177°C for 12-15 minutes.
+This recipe makes about 50 puffs (depending on the size of your puff pastry), which is plenty when you’re preparing for guests.
+To save time, bake them the day before and refrigerate in a sealed container overnight.
+When ready to serve, spread them evenly on a large baking sheet and reheat at 350°F / 177°C for 12–15 minutes, until warmed through and crisp.

 Cheese, Chive and Rosemary Puffs